 Science communication advice

-You can also tap into my current scicomm advice through Meteor: The honest podcast about scicomm with impact, which I co-founded in 2021 with Virginia Schutte.
+You can also tap into my current inclusive scicomm advice through Meteor: The honest podcast about scicomm with impact, which I co-founded in 2021 with Virginia Schutte.

 This collection of blog posts includes a cover letter template (and pep talk), scicomm life advice, how to be more creative in science and scicomm, and more.